exasol/project-keeper/doc/requirements/design.md

 PK uses the [go-licenses](https://github.com/google/go-licenses/) project for retrieving the licenses of the dependencies.

+PK invokes `go-licenses csv ./...` from the consuming project to retrieve compile dependencies and `go-licenses csv --include_tests ./...` to retrieve compile and test dependencies.
+A dependency is classified as compile when it occurs in the first result and as test otherwise.
+License information is taken from the test-inclusive result.

 Rationale:

 go-licenses is a simple command line tool that outputs the license name and license URL as CSV.
 Installing it is easy and creating our own tool is a lot of effort.

+Known limitation:

+The test-inclusive scan covers all packages below `./...`.
+Consequently, it can report test utility modules that are reachable from test-only code, including mock implementations in regular package directories.
+For example, a module such as `testify` can be reported when it is imported by a mock used only in tests.
+PK accepts these dependencies as compile dependencies because Go does not provide a reliable distinction between production and test dependencies in `go.mod`.

+A workaround would be to refactor the Go project and move test code to a separate Go module.

 Covers: